 There are a few different ways that this level of interest in shorting Novanta shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Novanta.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Novanta.

 Find out more about how you can short Novanta stock.

 We're not expecting Novanta to pay a dividend over the next 12 months.